Cedars of God: Early modern history

-All early modern travelers' accounts of the wild cedars of Lebanon appear to refer to the Bsharri cedars.

-Pierre Belon visited the area in 1550, making him the first modern traveler to identify the Cedars of God in his ‘’Observations’’.
+Early modern travelers' accounts of the wild cedars of Lebanon appear to refer to the Bsharri cedars.
+Pierre Belon visited the area in 1550, making him the first modern traveler to identify the Cedars of God in his Observations.
 Belon counted 28 trees:

-“At a considerable height up the mountains the traveler arrives at the Monastery of the Virgin Mary, which is situated in the valley.
+At a considerable height up the mountains the traveler arrives at the Monastery of the Virgin Mary, which is situated in the valley.
 Thence proceeding four miles up the mountain, he will arrive at the cedars, the Maronites or the monks acting as guides.
 The cedars stand in a valley, and not on top of the mountain, and they are supposed to amount to 28 in number, though it is difficult to count them, they being distant from each other a few paces.
 These the Archbishop of Damascus has endeavored to prove to be the same that Solomon planted with his own hands in the quincunx manner as they now stand.
-No other tree grows in the valley in which they are situated and it is generally so covered with snow as to be only accessible in summer".
+No other tree grows in the valley in which they are situated and it is generally so covered with snow as to be only accessible in summer.

-Leonhard Rauwolf followed in 1573-75, counting 24 trees:
+Leonhard Rauwolf followed in 1573–75, counting 24 trees: